redpanda-data/connect/website/docs/guides/bloblang/functions.md

 ### `file`

-BETA: This function is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with it is found.

 Reads a file and returns its contents.
 Relative paths are resolved from the directory of the process executing the mapping.

 #### Parameters